IBS vs. IBD: How to Tell the Difference

 Typical features:

-If you are early in this journey and trying to work out whether FODMAPs are even part of the puzzle, What Are FODMAPs? walks through the basics.
-And if your main complaint is bloating that won't quit, Why Your Bloating Won't Go Away covers the broader differential.
-Much of what people call "IBS bloating" is a mix of visceral hypersensitivity and fermentation, which I dig into in Visceral Hypersensitivity Explained.
+For a broader look at whether FODMAPs are even part of the puzzle, What Are FODMAPs? walks through the basics.
+If the main complaint is bloating that won't quit, Why Your Bloating Won't Go Away covers the broader differential.
+Much of what people call "IBS bloating" is a mix of visceral hypersensitivity and fermentation, covered in Visceral Hypersensitivity Explained.

 What IBD looks like